hhat/UNIChro-seq-Analysis/bidirectional_edit_demo/README.md

 ## Notes
 * Ensure the input file is formatted correctly with tab-separated values (TSV)
-* The script removes `sample_base` from the analysis as per the updated requirements
 * The output results are saved as a TSV file at the specified `--output` path

 ## License